unioslo/tre-operators-docs/docs/fundamentals.md

 # TRE Fundamentals

-**Trusted Research Environment (TRE)**<sup>[[see Glossary](appendices/glossary.md#tre-operator)]</sup> is a secure digital workspace designed to provide researchers controlled access to sensitive data, typically health, social, or administrative records, while ensuring strict safeguards around privacy, security, and compliance.
+**Trusted Research Environment (TRE)**<sup>[[Glossary](appendices/glossary.md#tre-operator)]</sup> is a secure digital workspace designed to provide researchers controlled access to sensitive data, such as health, social, or administrative records, while ensuring strict safeguards around privacy, security, and compliance.
+By making data available through a TRE, personal information can be accessed safely, ensuring individuals’ privacy is protected.
+TREs give approved researchers a single, secure location where both data and analytical tools are available, functioning much like a protected reference library.
 For definitions of key terms, see the [Glossary](appendices/glossary.md).

 ## Core Characteristics